dromero1/Tuberculosis-Transmission-ABMS/README.md

 # geo-urban-tuberculosis

-*Integrating adaptive learning for crowding-reduction in an agent-based model of an epidemic outbreak*
+*An agent-based model of tuberculosis' propagation in an urban setting*

 ## Getting Started